 - Education: Young people may miss school during their periods due to lack of facilities or necessary supplies

 - Economics: They may miss work if they don’t have access to the supplies or facilities they need.

-- Health: Use of improvised menstrual hygiene management materials can lead to illness
+- Health: Use of improvised menstrual health materials can lead to illness

 - Dignity: They may suffer from discomfort, endure teasing and shaming or face exclusion from everyday activities

 - Participation: They may be distracted or less productive during school and other activities due to pain, discomfort or fear of leaks.

 If not properly managed, menstruation can interrupt daily life.
 Adolescents especially experience extremely painful periods which can affect their attendance and performance at school.
 A lack of adequate facilities and materials, restrictions on girls’ movements during their period and feeling ashamed or ‘unclean’ also contribute to girls skipping school.